-9 places to escape the winter blues this Christmas
+9 places to escape the winter blues this Christmas (and next)

-Christmas time means different things to different people.
+Christmas means different things to different people.
 For some, it's about embracing the short days and enjoying the Christmas lights.
 For others, it's about getting as far from the cold as possible while still finding ways to revel in the Christmas spirit.

 - Prague, Czech Republic

 - Canary Islands, Spain

 Europe is aglow with Christmas markets throughout the festive period and deciding which one to visit can be tricky as they each have their appeal.